swapz-finance/swapz-finance.github.io/docs/DappIntegration.md

 ## API Signature Authentication
 Please go through the following steps at the DAPP's payment status receiving page (Response URL) to ensure the security:
+- Check the HTTP_REFERER value is from https://swapz.finance.com (only applicable if the DAPP website is working with SSL Certificate).
 - Check the payment amount from SWAPZ is match with yours.
 - Verify the signature from SWAPZ with the [Public Key given by SWAPZ](Introduction.md#pre-requisite-of-dapp-integration).